-Slavery and human trafficking (Modern Slavery) is a global and growing issue given the rapid rise of global migration.
-Henderson Group has a zero tolerance approach to Modern Slavery of any kind within our business and/or supply chain and all of us at Henderson Group have a responsibility to be alert to the risks of Modern Slavery, no matter how small.
+Slavery and human trafficking (Modern Slavery) is a global and growing issue given the continued increase of global migration.
+Henderson Group has a zero-tolerance approach to Modern Slavery of any kind within our business and/or supply chain and all of us at Henderson Group have a responsibility to be alert to the risks of Modern Slavery, no matter how small.
 Our employees are expected to report their concerns and our management are expected to act upon them.
 We are committed to constantly reviewing, updating and improving our practices to ensure that we are tackling slavery and human trafficking.

 About our business